grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 Grafana Cloud Prometheus.md

 </CodeGroup>

-Additionally, you can also utilize the [Explore UI](https://grafana.com/docs/grafana/latest/explore/) to query k6 time series, design your visualization panels, and add them to any of your existing dashboards.
+Additionally, you can also use the [Explore UI](https://grafana.com/docs/grafana/latest/explore/) to query k6 time series, design your visualization panels, and add them to any of your existing dashboards.

 ![Explore k6 metrics in Grafana Cloud](./images/GrafanaCloud/grafana_cloud_explore_k6_metrics_from_extension.png)